bgrotegut21/curriculum/ruby/advanced_ruby/pattern_matching.md

 - Explain the use of the pin operator.
 - Explain the use of the alternative pattern.
 - Explain how to bind matches to a variable.
-- Explain how to match against your own custom classes.

 ### Basics